 No problem!
 You can easily make this steak on the grill, then just add everything to the cast iron skillet and broil as instructed to get that melty, bubbly cheese effect.

-Cheddar cheese is my go-to for nachos for it’s sharp flavors and meltability, but you can also use Monterey Jack cheese, pepper jack, or any blend of Mexican cheeses for similar gooey, cheesy results.
-Steak fajita nachos also pair particularly well with cotija cheese so if you’re up for something a little different give that a try.
+Cheddar cheese is my go-to for nachos for its sharp flavors and meltability, but you can also use Monterey Jack cheese, pepper jack, or any blend of Mexican cheeses for similar gooey, cheesy results.
+Steak fajita nachos also pair particularly well with cotija cheese, so if you're up for something a little different, give that a try.

 The spice level is moderate.
 You can adjust it by altering the amount of cayenne pepper in the fajita seasoning or by using milder peppers.